Things appear to be looking up for Norwegian Cruise Line Holdings Ltd. (NCLH)

 Norwegian Cruise Line Holdings Ltd. (NCLH) Insider Activity

-Norwegian Cruise Line Holdings Ltd. disclosed in a document filed with the SEC on Nov 10 that Montague Jason (Pres. & CEO of RSSC) sold a total of 32,879 shares of the company’s common stock.
-The trade occurred on Nov 10 and was made at $16.49 per share for $0.54 million.
-Following the transaction, the insider now directly holds 0.23 million shares of the NCLH stock.
+Norwegian Cruise Line Holdings Ltd. disclosed in a document filed with the SEC on Nov 15 that Kempa Mark (EVP & CFO) sold a total of 25,000 shares of the company’s common stock.
+The trade occurred on Nov 15 and was made at $18.54 per share for $0.46 million.
+Following the transaction, the insider now directly holds 0.2 million shares of the NCLH stock.

 Norwegian Cruise Line Holdings Ltd. (NCLH): Who are the competitors?